-Once your pizza is ready, they will call your name out and you just go up there and pick up your pizza.
-The smell of the pizzas was wonderful and I was ready to chow down.
-The first bite my friend took and you could tell she really liked it.
+Once your pizza is ready, they will call your name out, and you just go up there and pick up your pizza.
+The smell of the pizzas was wonderful, and I was ready to chow down.
+The first bite my friend took, and you could tell she really liked it.
 Dare I say loved it?
 Her first bite in and she had that look of approval.
-I picked mine up but it was a little too hot so I went the alternative route until it cooled down: fork and knife.
+I picked mine up, but it was a little too hot, so I went the alternative route until it cooled down: fork and knife.
 Cut, pick up, bite, chew, swallow, and smile.
 WOW!
 The Hot Island was delicious.
 We both then tried the Picasso and it too was delicious.
-I am a big carnivore so I'm not sure I'd order the Picasso again but for what it's worth my friend really liked it.
-I thought it was tasty but when it comes to pizza I like to have meat on it.
+I am a big carnivore, so I’m not certain that I’d order the Picasso again but for what it’s worth, my friend really liked it.
+I thought it was tasty but when it comes to pizza, I like to have meat on it.
 Within minutes, we devoured all three slices of pizza with pure delight.
-(Editor's note: when I say minutes I should probably specify that I meant many many many minutes not like five or six minutes.
+(Editor’s note: when I say minutes I should probably specify that I meant many many many minutes not like five or six minutes.
 That would make us look like pigs!)

 Once finishing the pizza, I had the crust left.
 I’ve mentioned it before.
 I’m not a crust guy.
 I usually eat the pizza and leave the crust behind.
 Picasso offers bottles of honey to pour onto your crust to add some flavor.